SioneYerkovich/Fruit-Flyer/README.md

 ***5. Timer:*** Integrate a timer.
 It could track the player’s progress, limit the time available to complete a section, countdown for specific challenges, or any other creative implementation that fits the game design.

 ***6. Checkpoint System:*** Develop a checkpoint system.
-I am free to interpret this concept in any way that fits the game design.
+Interpret this concept in any way that fits the game design.

 ***7. Game Complete Screen:*** Design a game complete screen that celebrates the player’s success upon finishing the game.